USDAForestService/gdalraster/README.md

   - [`plot_raster()`](https://usdaforestservice.github.io/gdalraster/reference/plot_raster.html)
     displays raster data using base R graphics.

-**gdalraster** should be useful in applications that need low-level raster I/O or prefer a direct GDAL API.
-The additional functionality is somewhat aimed at thematic data analysis but may have other utility.
+\*\*gdalraster\* may be useful in applications that need scalable, low-level I/O, or prefer a direct GDAL API.
 Comprehensive [documentation](#documentation) is provided in the package and online.

 ## Installation